Technical Overview

 # RabbitMQ

-The RabbitMQ is used as the primary message broker which the Feeder and Worker services publish events to and consume events from respectively.
+The RabbitMQ is used as the primary message broker which the entire microservice architecture publish and consume from.

 # DynamoDB